 Concept

-The Museum of Prisoner of War Camps in Szubin will preserve the memory and disseminate the knowledge, of a little-known aspect of the region’s 20th-century history – the thousands of POWs from Allied nations held in the local camps during World War II.
-The history of the camps will be told within the broader context of the establishment and functioning of the German POW camp network in German-occupied Poland; the relations between the locals and the prisoners; and the story of the Allied prisoners captured by the Germans.
+The Museum of Prisoner of War Camps in Szubin will study and preserve the memory of a little-known aspect of the region’s 20th-century history: the thousands of POWs from Allied nations held in the local Nazi-German camps during World War II.
+The history will be told within the broader context of the establishment and functioning of the German POW camp network in German-occupied Poland; the stories and camp life of the Allied prisoners; and, the relationships between the Szubin locals and the prisoners.

 The museum will provide a separate space for research-related events (conferences, lectures, discussions), educational activities (museum lessons) and cultural events (concerts, temporary exhibitions).

-Already designated as a Place of National Memory, the site will become an important spot on the map for all those who are interested in the history and experiences of the World War II POWs: their descendants, academic researchers, and those with a keen interest in history.
+Already designated as a Place of National Memory, the site will become an important spot on the map for all those who are interested in World War II and the experiences of the POWs: tour groups, POW descendants, academic researchers, and those with a keen interest in history.